SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 The sections below discuss the capabilities of both internal automation and external integrations.
 The differences between the two are that internal automation primarily deals with scripting languages while most external integrations use a compiled program using .NET, Java, or Delphi.

-## Internal Automation APIs
+## Internal automation APIs

 Automation allows an application to execute code when an event occurs inside the client.
 These events occur when an action takes place: such as when a dialog is opened, or a person is created.

 While automation code is usually defined by customer requirements, consultants often create routines that assist with common tasks.
 Automation code can perform just about any tasks imaginable, but generally involve validating, transforming and/or moving data.
 These types of routines are commonly discussed in the [Developer Forums][1].

-**Figure One**: Script automation options by platform.
+**Script automation options by platform:**

 ![x][img1]

 As seen, there are several scripting options available for each platform.
 The graph details which automation languages are supported by each platform.

 SuperOffice CS leverages its own scripting engine and language, known as CRMScript.
 Primarily used to automate workflows around customer service scenarios involving tickets, mailings and templates, it's been extended to include classes and methods that mirror NetServer web service APIs.
-The extented ejScript API allows the platform to access and manipulate CRM data previously only available to CRM.
+The extended CRM Script API allows the platform to access and manipulate CRM data previously only available to CRM.

 SuperOffice CRM is slightly more complicated than SuperOffice CS.
 The Windows client hosts a scripting environment made possible by the [MSScriptControl][2], a COM component that's built in and made available on every Windows operating system.